1. Overview

 In Cloud Shell use the following commands

-- Create the Cloud NAT.
+- Create the Cloud NAT and Cloud NAT gateway

 gcloud compute routers create anthro-out-nat \